ipfs/ipfs-blog/src/_blog/ipfs-over-webdav.md

 :angry: = Not working at all.
 No clear path to fix it either.
 :cry: = Works in specific condition or needs manual steps.
 See note for specific app.
 :smile: = All good.
-:unicorn_face: = Anyone's guess.
+:unicorn: = Anyone's guess.
 Not able to properly test but looks to be working great.

 **File opens**
 The happy face would be that a file - any file - would open just like any file normally opens in a file browser.